cs3110/textbook/_sources/chapters/mut/refs.md

 let empty = ref None
 ```

-But that would be committing the same mistake as when we broke the counter
-above.
-Now there is only ever *one* ref that gets created, hence there
+But now there is only ever *one* ref that gets created, hence there is only one
-is only one list ever in existence:
+list ever in existence:

 ```{code-cell} ocaml
 let lst2 = empty;;